Britain's Cameron won big by selling stability over fear

 “The Lynton Crosby strategy came through in the end,” one Conservative activist in Cameron’s Oxfordshire constituency, who declined to be named, told Reuters.

-As he addressed supporters on Friday, Cameron savored proving his doubters wrong.
+As he addressed supporters early on Friday, Cameron savoured proving his doubters wrong.

 “The pundits got it wrong, the pollsters got it wrong, the commentators got it wrong,” he said.
 “This is the sweetest victory of them all.”